Efficient Estimation in Single Index Models through Smoothing splines: Introduction

 \cite{ICHI93} developed a semiparametric least squares estimator of $\theta_0$ using kernel estimates of the link function.
-However, the choice of tuning parameters (e.g., the bandwidth for estimation of the link function) make this procedure difficult to implement (see \cite{HardleEtAl93} and \cite{DelecroixEtal06}) and its numerical instability is well documented; see e.g., \cite{YuRuppert02}.
-To address these issues~\cite{YuRuppert02} used a penalized spline to estimate $m_0$.
-However, in their proposed procedure the practitioner is required to choose the (fixed) number and placement of knots for every $\theta$ for fitting a spline to the nonparametric component.
-Moreover, to prove the consistency of their proposed estimators they assumed that $m_0$ is a spline and has a fixed (known) number of knots.
-They note that for consistency of a spline-based estimator (when $m_0$ is not a spline) one should let the number of knots increase with sample size; see page 1044, Section 3 of \cite{YuRuppert02}.
+However, the choice of tuning parameters (e.g., the bandwidth for estimation of the link function) make this procedure difficult to implement \cite{DelecroixEtal06,HardleEtAl93} and its numerical instability is well documented; see e.g., \cite{YuRuppert02}.
+To address these issues~\cite{MR2514187,YuRuppert02} used B-splines and penalized splines to estimate $m_0$, respectively.
+However, in their proposed procedure the practitioner is required to choose the number and placement of knots for every $\theta$.
 Smoothing splines avoid the choice of number of knots and their placement.
-Moreover, the number of knots in a smoothing spline estimate increase to infinity with sample size.
-This motivates us to use smoothing splines for estimation in the single index model.
+Furthermore, smoothing splines (or more generally RKHS based regression estimators) are unique in that they are defined as minimization over a Hilbert space rather than as a local average.
+Even though smoothing splines can be approximated by kernel regression estimators or can be seen as a linear smoother, they are obtained under global smoothness constraint.
+This viewpoint makes them readily usable (at least in principle) when more constraints (such as monotonicity, non-negativity, unimodality, convexity, and $k$-monotonicity) need to be imposed.
+Several works including~\cite{henderson2009imposing},~\cite{pevsta2015shape}, and~\cite{yatchew1997nonparametric} advocate the use of smoothing splines for this reason.
+The above works also propose numerical methods for computing the constrained smoothing splines estimator in the case univariate nonparametric regression; also see~\cite{dontchev2002newton,ELF,meegaskumbura2011control,shen2015shape}.
+These works suggest that, in addition to the convenience in problem formulation, the proof techniques for establishing consistency and asymptotic normality of the estimator for the finite-dimensional parameter in the constrained single index model will be almost the same as those for the smooth single index model studied here.